h1dd3n3y3/shell-script-archive/README.md

 # shell-script-archive

-Variety of shell scripts purposing their remote call.
+Variety of shell scripts for many use cases, one of which is their remote call and execution.
 Instructions are provided for each occasion.
 ## Contributions are welcome!